mapbender/mapbender-documentation/en/customization/commands.rst

 The command is needed on Mapbender update.
 It generates the SQL needed to synchronize the database schema to the new Mapbender version.

+.. note:: The Mapbender database is an independent database that is **not** linked to the geodata stored other databases.
+While updating, tables that are not covered by a doctrine schema might be deleted.
+Geodata in independent databases is not affected by this.

 .. code-block:: yaml

     bin/console doctrine:schema:update --complete --dump-sql